Skip to main content

 WebsiteNotify online→

 Georgia's Own is a credit union offering 16 accounts that interact with estate planning in different ways.
-As a membership-based credit union, Georgia's Own membership open through five qualifying paths: (1) residence or employment in eligible metro Atlanta counties, (2) residence or employment in eligible Southeast Georgia counties, (3) residence or employment in eligible Southwest Georgia, Augusta, or Savannah counties, (4) current or retired employees of over 900 Select Employer Groups including AT&T and Charter Global, and (5) faculty, staff, retirees, alumni, or students of Georgia State University.
-Family members related by blood, adoption, or marriage to an existing member are also eligible. $5 minimum savings deposit required to establish membership.
+As a membership-based credit union, Georgia's Own membership open through three qualifying paths: (1) live or work in one of 77 eligible Georgia counties, (2) work or retire from one of 600+ partner companies, or (3) be related by blood, adoption, or marriage to a current Georgia's Own member.
+Affiliation with Georgia State University (faculty, staff, retirees, alumni, or students) also qualifies. $5 minimum savings deposit required to establish membership.
 Corporate office: 100 Peachtree St. NW, Suite 2800, Atlanta, GA 30303.
-30+ branch locations throughout Georgia with access to 5,000+ shared branches and 30,000+ surcharge-free ATMs.
+30+ branch locations throughout Georgia with access to shared branches and 30,000+ surcharge-free ATMs.
 Understanding how each account transfers at death—and which ones a trust can hold—helps families avoid probate delays and unintended outcomes.

 There are two sides to estate planning at Georgia's Own: setting things up while you're alive, and the process survivors follow after a death.